top of page

 You get the idea.
 This is one reason diapers only assist you in your journey and are not the be-all, end-all.

-For example, if your baby is happy and growing well, but still has watery stools – this may be their “normal.”
+For example, if your baby is happy and growing well, but still has watery stools – this may be their “normal" which is even supported by research into breastfed baby stool!

 Pay attention to drastic changes in stools as this could be a reaction to dietary changes.

-For the full scope on diapers click here.
+For the science on diapers & full galleries, click here.

 7 - Better Breastfeeding.jpeg